Toyama Shinjo Club

 Toyama Shinjo Club (富山新庄クラブ, Toyama Shinjō Kurabu) is a Japanese football club from Shinjo, Toyama, currently playing in the Hokushin'etsu League Division One.
 They competed in the Emperor's Cup five times.

+History

+Founded in 1968 by alumni of the Toyama City Shinjo Junior High School soccer club as a club that contributes to the development of youth and the community through sports.

+Stadium

 Shinjo Club play their home games at Iwase Sports Park.
 It can hold 3,400 supporters, has 800 seats and floodlights.